AlfredssonErik/ufc-scraper/README.md

-This is a node server used by [https://github.com/AlfredssonErik/ufc-fighter-lens](https://github.com/AlfredssonErik/ufc-fighter-lens).
+This is a node server for scraping UFC data, used by [https://github.com/AlfredssonErik/ufc-fighter-lens](https://github.com/AlfredssonErik/ufc-fighter-lens).

 ## Available Scripts